 WHAT: The Lucky Penny’s Work Room is a rehearsal studio for contemporary dance where artists receive support to pursue a rigorous, consistent creative practice.
 In this shared workplace, a small group of resident artists selected by The Lucky Penny receive year-round, subsidized studio time at a radically low monthly cost.
 The Work Room serves as their professional laboratory, a space devoted to dance-making, research, training, experimentation and play.

-WHO: The current Work Room Artists are Blake Beckham, Anicka Austin, Melissa Word, Hez Stalcup, MaryGrace Phillips, Okwae A. Miller, Corian Ellisor, Bella Dorado and SCRAP Performance Group.
-To read more about these artists, click HERE.
+WHO: The current Work Room Artists are Blake Beckham, Anicka Austin, Melissa Word, Emma Alley, Hez Stalcup, MaryGrace Phillips, Okwae A. Miller, SCRAP Performance Group, Corian Ellisor, and Bella Dorado.
+Read more about these artists HERE.

 WHERE: The Work Room is located at Wagon Works, a converted mill originally built in 1895, now operated by Braden Fellman Group.
 Located at 1514 Cleveland Avenue in East Point, the facility is just 15-minutes south of downtown Atlanta and is positioned directly on the MARTA line.
 You can find us in Suite 270-A, upstairs.
 If you get lost give a call: 404-889-7681